This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 pound beef (filet mignon, sirloin, skirt steak, or flank steak) cut into thin slices
+• 1 pound flank steak, or filet mignon, sirloin, skirt steak, cut into thin slices

 • 5 tablespoons low sodium soy sauce